 This is however not the opinion of Charles Foulard, central CGT union delegate.
 On the basis of information gathered in the field, he assures us that “certain deposits are living their last hours”.
 He even suspects the multinational of drawing on France's strategic reserves.

-He said that there was still no resumption of dialogue with senior management.
+He said there was still no resumption of dialogue with senior management.
 "The prerequisite" for any suspension of the movement was "the withdrawal of the application of the law on the day of solidarity," he added.
-“The employees are more determined than ever, they will go all the way. "
+“Employees are more determined than ever, they will go to the end. "

 Source: SDA-ATS www.Swissinfo.org